austin-taylor/pixyll/_posts/2017-06-10-detect-beaconing-with-flare-elasticsearch-and-intrusion-detection-systems.md

 If everything worked, you should see output similar to the following:
 <img style="height:200px;" src="/images/run_flare_selks_full.png">

-**Caution:** Flare will use the resourced specified in your config file and if not configured correctly could freeze your computer.
+**Caution:** Flare will use the resources specified in your config file and if not configured correctly could freeze your computer.
 Computational resources are proportionate to the size of your network. _The bigger the network, the more resources are required to compute._

 Here is a screenshot of resources on my computer during flare runtime.
 <img src="/images/cores_and_memory_h.png">